Asking Questions

 How soon will he resume chemotherapy after surgery?
 How long will he need to be off chemotherapy before surgery?

 Is there anything that would make you abort the surgery?
-Are those reasons based on his health or based on a rule that tells you it “won’t be worth it to continue”?
+Are those reasons based on his health or a rule that tells you it “won’t be worth it to continue”?

-Please tell me about all the different surgical, interventional, and directed therapy options.
+Please tell me about surgical, interventional, and directed therapy options.

 Questions we asked his medical oncologist.